johnsiddoway/dnd-cards/README.md

 ![example-1](dnd-cards-example-1.png)

+## How To Run It

+This iteration uses [React](https://reactjs.org/).
+I did not commit the production build assets, so you'll need to have [npm](https://www.npmjs.com/) installed.
+If you do not, follow the installation instructions for [npm and node here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+Once you have npm installed, you will need to run this once: `npm install`

+And then run one of these commands:
+* ```npm start``` to start a local development copy of the website
+* ```npm run build``` to build the production assets in the `/build` folder.

 # Statblock JSON Structure

 I couldn't find a good resource for D&D 5e statblocks in JSON format (or other formats, for that matter).
 So I started putting together my own, for usage here.